Vyral/justin-udy-recruiting/_posts/2019-11-15-how-is-your-mindset.md

 Today I want to discuss the No. 1 item for success in this business: mindset. **The reason mindset is No. 1 is because it is what we carry with us all day,** every day.
 In the real estate business, to be the best in your office and your market, it comes down to you making sure that a positive attitude leads your thoughts consistently.

-This business is difficult because people are emotional, there’s challenges with agents, sellers, and buyers, you’re dealing with title companies, mortgage people, and so on.
-The reason 80% of all agents leave the business within five years is because they do not have the correct mindset.
+This business is difficult because people are emotional, there are challenges with agents, sellers, and buyers, and you’re dealing with title companies, mortgage people, and so on.
+The reason 80% of all agents leave the business within five years is that they do not have the correct mindset.
 You need to think about what you can do to conquer a negative mentality.
 Surround yourself with a positive temperament.

 {% include pullquote.html %}